A Simple Guide to What is Personal Development – With Tips, Ideas, and Reality Checks

 Clearly, the journey of personal growth was unknown to me for the longest time.
 I didn’t even try to put my thoughts together on the matters that confused me as if I was even scared to think of things, as if someone would hear my thoughts.

 But I did, however, try fixing some obviously wrong aspects of me.
 When I saw I was driven by selfish motives often, I started placing others above me.
 When I realized others could get hurt or punished due to my actions, I stepped back and wondered how I could cause the least pain to anyone exterior to me.
+I focused more on how to make someone happier rather than finding faults in them.

 Despite my awareness, the complexes I collected during childhood still haunt me whenever I try to learn a new skill or explore an unknown path.
 But I acknowledge these mental hurdles and push myself past those fears.